sps014/AutoIndexer/README.md

 # AutoIndexer

- A rapid project to generate Index overload extension method compile time with Source Generator.
+ A rapid way to generate Index overload extension method compile time with Source Generator.

 ### ⚠️ this is proof of concept not actual product.
 1. It is incomplete